jacklotusho/mcp-remote/docs/BUILD_AND_INSTALL.md

    ```
    This compiles the TypeScript source code into the `dist/` directory.

+## Global Installation

+For instructions on installing `mcp-remote` globally on your machine, see [INSTALL.md](../INSTALL.md) in the root directory.

 ## Running the Client

 You can run the client in two ways: